william-dove/CalCart/README.md

     +---modbus_helpers.py
 ```

+Lower-level control/PLC code is implemented in the UniLogic project file `CalCart.ulpr`.
+It's just held here to keep the whole project in one place.

-Different functions of the application are assigned to Python Classes within designated scripts/subdirectories.
+The rest of the directory is for the python project, controlled by `main.py`.
+Different functions of the application are assigned to Python Classes within designated subdirectories/scripts.

 The following classes are used by `main.py` when the application is started: